winstonchiong/decisionlabucsf.github.io/_posts/2020-01-28-weill-neuroethics.md

 of deep brain stimulation to restore function in patients with disorders of consciousness.
 Finally,
 [Sara Goering](https://phil.washington.edu/people/sara-goering){:target="\_blank"}
-drew upon ideas from the philosophy of disability and her group's empirical research to argue that some conceptual worries about agency or self-ownership may be mitigated by adopting a more constructive conception of "co-agency" between neural devices and their users.
+drew upon ideas from disability studies and her group's empirical research to argue that some conceptual worries about agency or self-ownership may be mitigated by adopting a more constructive conception of "co-agency" between neural devices and their users.